Limit theory of discrete mathematics problems: Alpern's Caching Game

 This problem was introduced by Alpern, Fokkink, Lidbetter and Clayton in \cite{alpern2012search}, a summary about the results and related questions of Alpern's Caching Game can be found in the survey book by Alpern, Fokkink, Leszek, Lindelauf \cite{alpern2013search}.
 More recent results are presented in \cite{csoka2016solution}.
-We note that if we modify the problem so that the hider has no restriction on his caching time but he cannot use a depth more than 1, and $k \rightarrow \infty$ and $\frac{k}{n} \rightarrow d$, then we get back the Kikuta-Ruckle Problem.

-This is a 2-player 0-sum game, therefore, there is a \textbf{value of the game} $v = v(k, j, n, h)$ with the following properties.
-Hider has a strategy so that for any strategy of the searcher, the searcher wins with probability at most $v$.
-Similarly, the searcher has a strategy so that he wins with probability at least $v$ against any strategy of the hider.
-These are called optimal strategies.